-- 12. When you defined the filters for each product, select values for these options to define how to process logs - Detect the event when at least logs occurred over a period of seconds contains the event thresholds that define the event.
-You can modify the event thresholds by altering the number of logs and/or the period of time that define the event. - Each event definition may have multiple Event Candidates existing simultaneously allows you to set whether SmartEvent creates distinct Event Candidates based on a field (or set of fields) that you select below.
+- h.
+To edit an added Log field, double-click it. - i.
+Click Next. - 11.
+In the Step 7 of 7 window: - a.
+In the fields Detect the event when at least logs occurred over a period of seconds, configure the required values. - b.
+The option Each event definition may have multiple Event Candidates existing simultaneously controls whether SmartEvent creates distinct Event Candidates based on a field (or set of fields) that you select below.